wp-plugins/wp-symposium/readme.txt

 A. Have you put `[symposium-forum]` on a WordPress page, not an HTML file?

 Q. It all looks okay, but I just get a spinning "please wait" symbol?
-A. Read the "Try this first" page at www.wpswiki.com, if that still doesn't help visit www.wpsymposium.com.
-You almost certainly have a Javascript problem.
+A. Sounds like you almost certainly have a Javascript problem.
+Use Firefox+Firebug or Chrome Developer Console to see what's going on.

 Q. Can I use other languages?
 A. There are a growing number of translations available to use at www.crowdin.net (see www.wpsymposium.com for further instructions).
 From v0.58 support for non-Western character sets was introduced (needs a fresh v0.58+ installation).